HubDApp/Dongle-Frontend/README.md

-# Dongle v0 - Your Gateway to Starknet dApps
+# Dongle v0 - Your Onchain App-store

 A hackathon-ready MVP for discovering, reviewing, and submitting Starknet dApps.
 Built with Next.js 14, TypeScript, and a polished Web3 dark theme.